a-n-t-h-o-n-y/signals-light/docs/design.md

 template <typename Signature>
 class Signal;

-template <typename R, typename...
+/// An observer type that calls registered callbacks(Slots) when emitted. template <typename R, typename...
 Args>
 class Signal<R(Args...)> {
    public:
     using Signature_t = R(Args...);
-    using Emit_result_t = std::conditional_t<std::is_same_v<void, R>,
+    using Emit_result_t =
-                                     void,
-                                     std::optional<R>>;
+        std::conditional_t<std::is_same_v<void, R>, void, std::optional<R>>;

    public:
     /// Construct a Signal with no connected Slots.
     Signal() = default;

-    /// Create a copy that has the same Slots connected, with the same Identifiers.
+    /// Create a Signal with the same Slots connected, and the same Identifiers.
     Signal(Signal const&) = default;

-    /// Moves the connected Slots from the existing Signal to the new one.
+    /// Move the connected Slots from the existing Signal to the new one.
     /** The moved from Signal will be empty afterwards. */ Signal(Signal&&) = default;

-    /// Overwrites the existing Signal with the Slots and Identifiers of the rhs. auto operator=(Signal const&) -> Signal& = default;
+    /// Overwrite the existing Signal with the Slots and Identifiers of the rhs. auto operator=(Signal const&) -> Signal& = default;

-    /// Overwrites the existing Signal with the Slots and Identifiers of the rhs.
+    /// Overwrite the existing Signal with the Slots and Identifiers of the rhs.
     /** The moved from Signal will be empty afterwards. */ auto operator=(Signal&&) -> Signal& = default;

    public:
-    /// Invokes all non-expired Slots.
+    /// Invoke all non-expired Slots.
-    /** Returns the return value of the last connected Slot or std::nullopt if none. */ /** Expired Slots are ignored, rather than throwing an exception. */ auto emit(Args const&... args) const -> Emit_result_t;
+    /** Returns the return value of the last connected Slot or std::nullopt if
+     *  none.
+Expired Slots are ignored, rather than throwing an exception. */ auto emit(Args const&... args) const -> Emit_result_t;

-    /// Convenience notation that just wraps emit(...);
+    /// Alternative notation for Signal::emit.
     auto operator()(Args const&... args) const -> Emit_result_t;

-    /// Registers the given Slot with *this, will be called on when *this is emitted.
+    /// Register a Slot with *this, will be invoked when *this is emitted.
-    /** Returns a unique Identifier, to be used with the disconnect(Identifier) method. */ auto connect(Slot<Signature_t>) -> Identifier;
+    /** Returns a unique Identifier, to be used with Signal::disconnect. */ auto connect(Slot<Signature_t> s) -> Identifier;

     /// Removes and returns the Slot associated with the given Identifier.
-    /** Throws std::invalid_argument if no connected Slot is associated with the Identifier. */ auto disconnect(Identifier) -> Slot<Signature_t>;
+    /** Throws std::invalid_argument if no connected Slot is found with id. */ auto disconnect(Identifier id) -> Slot<Signature_t>;

     /// Return the number of connected Slots. auto slot_count() const -> std::size_t;